hawleyfarm/hawleyfarm.github.com/content/blog/march-2019.md

 +++
 ## March 2019

-March for us arrived like a lamb with light showers after the dry warm February, sometimes it was summer like!
+March for us arrived like a lamb with light showers after the dry warm February, sometimes it was like summer

 The guests leaving after their half term holiday have had a great time enjoying the beautiful weather and we think this is a lovely time to come away on holiday for many reasons.